-When you hear the term “dog,” do the names of Old Yeller, Rin Tin Tin, or Lassie come to mind?
-They are all famous dogs who have a positive and defined place in our culture.
+When you hear the word “dog,” do the names of Old Yeller, Rin Tin Tin, or Lassie come to mind?
+They are all famous dogs who play a positive role in our culture.
 Yet, every year in the United States alone, 3.9 million dogs enter animal shelters and 1.2 million are euthanized.
-Despite this disheartening statistic, as of May 2016, there were approximately 10,000 puppy mills in the United States that continue to churn out puppies at an alarming rate .
+Despite this disheartening statistic, as of May 2016, there were approximately 10,000 puppy mills in the United States churning out puppies at an alarming rate .
 Considering that this is a statistic that is not likely to change anytime soon, we can clearly see why dogs need owners and good homes like never before .

 According to the American Kennel Club's annual ranking, the Yorkshire Terrier is the 9th most popular breed of dog.
 Indeed, much of that popularity can be directly attributed to the love and loyalty they show to their human owners.
 They crave attention and as such are excellent companion dogs.